 Pipeaway’s article “Selfies as declaration of stupidity: #instaidiots raping art galleries” went viral in Indonesia.
 Particularly among art circles, the girl who has violated some of the artworks displayed at Galeri Nasional Indonesia for the sake of making popular selfies, became a hot topic of the day/week.
 As the art becomes a trendy thing to talk about mainly if there is some scandal involved, the Selfie Girl, who ran over the Saraswati’s artwork just for the photograph, actually made quite a good promotion for the art and its issues.
-Professional circles are aware how Indonesian visitors need the education, as this is not the first time the alarm clock went on.
+Professional circles are aware of how Indonesian visitors need education, as this is not the first time the alarm clock went on.
 So the incident obviously helped new discussions.
 However, in social media, instead of aiming the arrows towards the gallery which obviously didn’t organize the exhibition according to professional standards one would expect from such a famous institution, some Internet bullies directed their anger mainly towards the Selfie Girl.
-Like in an unfair box match, this girl not only experienced the lesson she will remember every time she decides to visit art galleries in future!
-Her bleeding head continued to be pounded while she was already grasping for air in the middle of the ring floor, in this dangerous underground fight club that social media has become.
+Like in an unfair box match, this girl not only experienced the lesson she will remember every time she decides to visit art galleries in the future!
+Her bleeding head continued to be pounded while she was already gasping for air in the middle of the ring floor, in this dangerous underground fight club that social media has become.

-Selfie Girl : “I am sorry”
+Selfie Girl: “I am sorry”

 “I’m sorry and I regret that my behavior at the gallery was inappropriate, inconsiderate, idiotic, and ignorant”, said the Selfie Girl who contacted Pipeaway after her photos in social media reached the kind of popularity she was certainly not expecting to get.
 “That morning, I woke up with a message from my friend sending me the link to your article, asking if it was me in your photos.
 I was choked.
 But what else can I do?
 I answered her yes.
 Do I feel guilty?
 Very.”